budgetdevv/budgetdevv/README.md

 • Problem solving is my passion.
 I enjoy finding creative and original solutions to challenging situations, especially when there are no existing resources to guide me.

-• Looking to explore machine learning
+• Exploring machine learning ( PyTorch, TorchSharp and ML.NET )

 __**People who have helped / inspired me**__